Welcome to Iowa State University!

 Laboratory Safety Training

-All new BBMB students are required to attend a hands-on four-hour Lab Safety Orientation offered by Environmental Health and Safety (EH&S) during orientation week prior to working in a lab.
-We prefer students attend the Tuesday, August 14, 2018, training so Connie Garnett will pre-register student attendance as a group.
-If you are unable to attend on August 14, you can register for this training by setting up an account on Learn@ISU and registering for this half-day training on any date available.
+All new students are required to attend a hands-on four-hour Lab Safety Orientation during orientation week offered by Environmental Health and Safety (EH&S).
+Connie will pre-register student attendance as a group.
+If you can't attend on the date selected, students can register for this training by setting up an account on Learn@ISU and registering for this half-day training on any date available.
 The Orientation includes the following topics: Fire Safety and Extinguisher Training; hands-on demonstrations of Safety Issues in the Lab; Biological and Radiation Safety Awareness; and handling laboratory waste.
 All new students must complete this orientation before they can work in a laboratory.

 You must complete, sign and have on file a Lab Check In Form for each laboratory rotation before starting work in that laboratory.
 You will also need to complete a new form once you formally join a laboratory or if you start working in another lab for your research.
 If you will work with hazardous materials or processes in the laboratory, you must be adequately trained before beginning work in the laboratory.
 See Laboratory Curriculum for more information.